-Once an animal becomes a resident, House With a Heart dedicates themselves to full-time care of the animals as well as improvements to the sanctuary.
-The senior pet sanctuary is a non-profit organization and is supported by about 55 volunteers from the Montgomery County, MD metro area.
+Once an animal becomes a resident, House With A Heart dedicates itself to full-time care of the animals, as well as improvements to the sanctuary.
+The senior pet sanctuary is a nonprofit organization and is supported by about 55 volunteers from Montgomery County, Maryland, and the surrounding metro areas.